-- i.
-The State Water Board is generally a responsible agency under CEQA and will complete its environmental review and make findings and determinations consistent with the CEQA Guidelines and the Operating Agreement based on the adequacy and completeness of the applicant's environmental analysis documents. - ii.
+i.
+The State Water Board is generally a responsible agency under CEQA and will complete its environmental review and make findings and determinations consistent with the CEQA Guidelines and the Operating Agreement based on the adequacy and completeness of the applicant's environmental analysis documents.

+- ii.
 The State Water Board will consider any comments received on the draft CEQA document and will require the applicant to resolve or address any issues that arise from comments.
-The applicant must resolve all environmental issues, including obtaining the appropriate permits and approvals (i.e., concurrences/approvals under Section 7 of the federal Endangered Species Act, Section 106 of the National Historic Preservation Act, and Sections 401 and 404 of the CWA [permit/certification]) prior to financing approval.
+The applicant must resolve all environmental issues, including obtaining the appropriate approvals (i.e., concurrences/approvals under Section 7 of the federal Endangered Species Act and, Section 106 of the National Historic Preservation Act) prior to financing approval.
 The financing agreement may include applicable terms and conditions of the permits and approvals. - iii.
-The State Water Board will file the appropriate public notification with the State Clearinghouse following its funding decision for a project.
+The State Water Board will file the appropriate public notification with the State Clearinghouse following its financing decision for a project.